 Maine’s largest city (not saying a whole lot, but still!), Portland is all that is cool, creative, artsy, and innovative, and they do it all with some pretty fantastic scenery, too!
 There are a ton of awesome things to do in Portland (they like to say you’ll “run out of time, never things to do”) and you can check out How to Spend the Perfect Weekend in Portland for a loose itinerary of all of the must-visit spots.
 There’s the Portland Museum of Art to visit, cool shopping in Old Port and South Portland, and so many fantastic ways to get out and explore beautiful Casco Bay!

 Here’s the other thing you have to know about Portland: Yes, it is absolutely a foodie destination and you will be in food heaven- and perhaps a bit of a food coma- while sampling the city’s amazing selection of fresh-caught seafood, farm-to-table goodness, and creative fusion cuisine, but, their craft beer scene has some serious game and Portland is considered a craft beer destination, too!
 There are plenty of amazing breweries in the city, but if you’re looking for somewhere that has a distinctly unique “Portland” flavor, head to Urban Farm Fermentory, where brewers forage for the ingredients they use to make their beer and other fermented goodies, including cider, kombucha, mead, and other unique brews.
 The city is also home to incredible restaurants and bakeries.

 Reset in Rockland, ME

 Beautiful Rockland is one of those classic coastal towns and a definite Maine must-visit spot.
 For one thing, it’s the perfect destination for a romantic getaway, Maine-style!
-Even if romance isn’t on your mind, what better way to experience a coastal town than to get out and enjoy that coast, and you can do just that sailing on a traditional schooner via a Windjammer Cruise, making unique memories that you will be sure to remember all your life.
+Even if romance isn’t on your mind, what better way to experience a coastal Maine town than to get out and enjoy that coast, and you can do just that sailing on a traditional schooner via a Windjammer Cruise, making unique memories that you will be sure to remember all your life.

 If sailing isn’t your jam, there’s plenty on land for you to do, too, like visiting Farnsworth Art Museum, The Center for Maine Contemporary Art, or any of the multiple art galleries downtown.
 If you’re looking for breathtaking views, take a walk to the Rockland Breakwater Lighthouse, the lovely lighthouse that has been so carefully restored and is an excellent lookout point to take in the spectacular ocean sights.